 SFU Continuing Studies is part of SFU Lifelong Learning.
 We offer continuing education and degree completion programs, including online and distance education.
 We also offer community learning opportunities across the Lower Mainland.

 SFU Continuing Studies non-credit certificates, diplomas, and other programs will help you upgrade your professional qualifications, enter a new field, and feed your passion for learning.

-We’ve designed our programs with your busy schedule in mind: Most of our classes take place in the evenings and on weekends at our downtown Vancouver and Surrey campuses, the Surrey City Centre Library, and other convenient locations.
+We’ve designed our programs with your busy schedule in mind: Most of our classes take place either online or in the evenings and on weekends at our downtown Vancouver and Surrey campuses, the Surrey City Centre Library, and other convenient locations.

 Throughout the year, we offer a number of lectures, round-table discussions, and other events that are open to the general public.
 Everyone is welcome; you do not need to be a student to attend.
 Space is limited, so please reserve your seat.